nexy7574/nio-bot/README.md

 # NioBot

 A simple, easy to use python Matrix bot library, based on the excellent [matrix-nio](https://pypi.org/project/matrix-nio/) library.

 NioBot is designed to have a similar (as similar as reasonably possible) design and feel to the [discord.py](https://pypi.org/project/discord.py) library, which should hopefully give it a familiar feel if you're coming from a discord background.

-Please note that there *will* be teething problems, and as such some advanced features may not be available, as with any client.

 ## Need help?

-Take a look at the [docs!](https://eekim10.github.io/niobot)
+Take a look at the [docs!](https://docs.nio-bot.dev)

 ---

-Alternatively, take a look at my [dev bot](https://github.com/EEKIM10/niobot-test), which is a bot that I use to test features of nio-bot before they're released.
+Alternatively, take a look at my [dev bot](https://github.com/nexy7574/niobot-test), which is a bot that I use to test features of nio-bot before they're released.
 This bot is very advanced as, since I developed the library, I know exactly how it works, and will have bleeding-edge features built into it, which a lot of users may not use yet.